 Photography by Caitlin Long via The Shingled House.

 Intrigued by Long’s teak tub?
-Go to DIY Household Teak, our post about how she refinished her bathroom.
+Go to DIY: How to Refinish Household Teak, our post about how she refinished her bathroom.

 - Sewing machine

-- Upholstery-grade, all-cotton burlap, such as Light Natural Burlap from Fabric.com; $5.98 per yard.
-Long used approximately one yard (from a 40-inch wide bolt) per window and bought hers from Discount Fabrics in SF for $2.75 per yard)
+- Upholstery-grade, all-cotton burlap, such as Natural Burlap from Fabric.com; $4.26 per yard.
+Long used approximately one yard (from a 40-inch wide bolt) per window and bought hers from Discount Fabrics in San Francisco for $2.75 per yard)

 - Spring-loaded curtain rod (one per window).
-Levelor 18- to 28-Inch Spring Tension Rods are $4.99 to $6.99, and are similar to what Long used.
+Levolor 18- to 28-Inch Spring Tension Rods are $8.99, and are similar to what Long used.
 A more elegant version, she points out, is the Concealed-Mount Cafe Rod Set; $45 from Rejuvenation.

 - 3/8-inch wooden dowel (one per window).
-Home Depot sells Four-Foot-Long Hardwood Dowels for 98 cents each
+Home Depot sells Four-Foot-Long Hardwood Dowels for $1.14 each

-Above: The burlap panels replaced thin muslin shades that, writes Long, “were (like me) looking a little tired.
-The muslin had torn in a few places and recently got a little blue marker on them (who even knows how that happened).
+The burlap panels replaced thin muslin shades that, writes Long, “were, like me, looking a little tired.
+The muslin had torn in a few places and recently got a little blue marker on them—who even knows how that happened.
 And they had shrunk so much from washing that they didn’t even fit the windows anymore.”
 Long wanted to replace them with sun-filtering panels that would cast a more flattering light when she looks in the mirror.
 “The brightness of the sun from those windows is really unforgiving.
 Yes, I changed those curtains because of vanity!”

 There’s more to see: Long won the 2014 Remodelista Considered Design Award for the Best Amateur-Designed Office Space.
-Take a look at her Backyard Shed-Turned-Home Office and go to Design Sleuth to learn about the room’s portable camp stove.
+Take a look, then go to Design Sleuth to learn about the room’s portable camp stove.